 If the complaint will be heard, the Secretary will inform the respondent in writing that a formal complaint has been filed and will be heard by the UWC.
 The Secretary’s letter will include the complaint, any documents accompanying the complaint, and references to the applicable Yale policy on sexual misconduct, these procedures, and any other relevant Yale procedures.
 The letter will also set a deadline five days later by which the respondent may submit a written response to the Secretary.
 The response, like the complaint, may be supplemented by additional supporting documents or evidence.
 The Secretary will forward the response and any accompanying documents to the complainant.

-The secretary will inform the respondent’s dean (in the case of a student, or trainee), the dean and the provost (in the case of a faculty member), or the supervisor (in the case of a staff member) and the cognizant Title IX coordinator(s) that a formal complaint has been filed.
-The Title IX coordinator(s) with responsibility for the parties will recommend appropriate interim measures, including measures to protect and support the complainant and other individuals as appropriate.
+The Secretary will inform the respondent’s dean (in the case of a student, or trainee), the dean and the provost (in the case of a faculty member), or the supervisor (in the case of a staff member) and the cognizant Title IX Coordinator(s) that a formal complaint has been filed.
+The Title IX Coordinator(s) with responsibility for the parties will coordinate appropriate interim measures, including measures to protect and support the complainant and other individuals as appropriate.
 University officials are expected to cooperate in implementing those recommendations.

 The complainant may, at any time before the day scheduled for the hearing, request in writing to the Secretary that the complaint be withdrawn.
-The chair, in consultation with the secretary and one other member, will consider whether the request is fully voluntary and whether the interests of the Yale community would be better served by hearing the complaint.
-If the chair decides to hear a complaint despite a request for withdrawal, the complainant will not be required to participate in the hearing.
-The chair’s decision whether to approve or deny the request is final.
+The UWC Chair, in consultation with the Secretary and one other member, will consider whether the request is fully voluntary and whether the interests of the Yale community would be better served by hearing the complaint.
+If the UWC Chair decides to hear a complaint despite a request for withdrawal, the complainant will not be required to participate in the hearing.
+The UWC Chair’s decision whether to approve or deny the request is final.

 7.2.
 Appointment of Hearing Panel